microsoft/X-Mem/src/README.md

 - gcc with support for the C++11 standard.
 Tested with gcc version 4.8.2 on Ubuntu 14.04 LTS for x86-64.
 - Python 2.7.
 You can obtain it at <http://www.python.org>.
 On Ubuntu systems, you can install using "sudo apt-get install python2.7".
 You may need some other Python 2.7 packages as well.
 - SCons build system.
 You can obtain it at <http://www.scons.org>.
 On Ubuntu systems, you can install using "sudo apt-get install scons".
 Build tested with SCons 2.3.4.
-- (SUPPORT IS CURRENTLY SUSPENDED) If you want large page (huge page) support on GNU/Linux, you need kernel support.
-This can be verified on your installation by running "grep hugetlbfs /proc/filesystems".
+- Kernel support for large (huge) pages.
+This support can be verified on your Linux installation by running "grep hugetlbfs /proc/filesystems".
 If you do not have huge page support in your kernel, you can build a kernel with the appropriate options switched on: "CONFIG_HUGETLB_PAGE" and "CONFIG_HUGETLBFS".
-- (SUPPORT IS CURRENTLY SUSPENDED) libhugetlbfs.
-This is used for allocating "huge pages".
+- libhugetlbfs.
+This is used for allocating large (huge) pages if the --large_pages runtime option is selected.
 You can obtain it at <http://libhugetlbfs.sourceforge.net>.
 On Ubuntu systems, you can install using "sudo apt-get install libhugetlbfs-dev".

 ------------------------------------------------------------------------------------------------------------
 DOCUMENTATION BUILD PREREQUISITES